 An English Literature teacher for 14 years, I have recently started to dedicate more time to exploring and developing my artwork, inspired by poetry and literature, themes, nuances and the ‘colour’ of words as well as the rhythms, resonance and shapes of certain words together.

 I also love to ‘paint’ conversations and their movements and energies, amongst other intuitive painting practices.

 I am learning about ethical fleeces, different fibres and textures and their effects and also combining unusual embellishments, as well as beads, sequins, wire and stitching.
 In looking forward to further exploration and new paths, my dream would be to develop my work into a full-time business.
-I have gained so much confidence with a number of local exhibitions, and with selling original work, cards and prints on a regular basis.

 My work can currently be seen and purchased in: